-The Company's forecasts and projections taking account of reasonably possible changes in trading performance, and the net liability position of the Company, show that the Company should be able to operate within the level of its current resources.
-The Company has obtained a letter of support from its ultimate parent to assist in meeting the liabilities of the Company as they fall due for at least 12 months from the approval of these financial statements.

-The Directors therefore have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future, and for a minimum of 12 months from the date of signing of this report.
-Refer to note 2.2 for further details on the Directors' assessment of going concern.
+The Company's forecasts and projections taking account of reasonably possible changes in trading performance, and the net current asset position of the Company, show that the Company should be able to operate within the level of its current resources.
+The Company's going concern is dependent upon performance of the entities within the group.
+The Company has obtained a letter of support from its ultimate parent.
+After making enquiries, the Directors have a reasonable expectation that the Company and its parents have adequate resources to continue in operational existence for the foreseeable future, and for a minimum of 12 months from the date of signing of this report, despite any economic uncertainties.
+In forming this conclusion, the following has been taken into consideration: